cyberbiont/vscode-profiles/README.md

 ## Installation

-Extension automatically creates folders structure, required for it to function, but there may be permission problems, because `extensions` folder is used (locked) by VS Code and Node.js cannot access is to turn it into symlink.
+Extension automatically creates folders structure, required for it to function, but there may be permission problems.

+1. because `extensions` folder is used (locked) by VS Code and Node.js cannot access is to turn it into symlink.
    This happens on Windows, I haven't tested it yet on Linux and Mac (feel free to share your experience with me).
    On Windows, the easiest solution will be to use an unblocking tool (I recommend [lock-hunter](https://lockhunter.com/)) to unlock 'extensions' folder in your `<user profile>/.vscode` directory.
    Reload VS Code and extension will be able to properly set up folders for you (if it didn't happen, try `rescan` command).
 Reload again.

 The other way around is to create the necessary folder structure by yourself:

 - shut down VS Code;
 - in your `<user profile>/.vscode` directory create empty folder `profiles`;
 - move `extensions` folder inside `profiles`. this will be your starting profile; you can rename it to `Default`, for example. - Then you'll need to create the symlink to this folder, so that it would replace the `extensions` folder in its former location.
 Make sure that symlink has name `extensions`.